-North Carolina’s Implied Consent Laws: Refusing a DWI Blood or Breath Test
+North Carolina’s DWI Implied Consent Law and Blood and Breath Test

 Drivers who are lawfully arrested for driving while impaired and refuse a breathalyzer or blood alcohol test face license suspension.